 Contracts are important and legally binding.
 They should be appreciated and understood with care.

-While I certainly encourage you to reach out to a contract lawyer – such as myself – if you sign contracts on a regular basis, here’s a more in-depth review of what you should be looking for:
+While I certainly encourage you to reach out to a contract lawyer – such as myself – if you sign contracts regularly, here’s a more in-depth review of what to look for in a contract: